Amish in Iowa: 2024 Guide (20+ Communities)

 Due to the desire on the part of some members for greater economic and social liberties, the Amana colonies decided to cease the practice of communal property in 1932.
 Property and business interests were entrusted to a joint-stock company which would manage the business interests of the community.

-Like the Amish, Amana people developed a reputation for industriousness, and ran a number of operations including farms, a wool mill, and a mill which produced calico, a woven cotton fabric.
+Like the Amish, Amana people developed a reputation for industriousness.
+They ran a number of operations including farms, a wool mill, and a mill which produced calico, a woven cotton fabric.
 The refrigerator and kitchen appliance maker Amana Refrigeration was started by an Amana member in the 1930s.

 The first Amish to settle in what was then Iowa Territory arrived to Lee County in 1840.
-Numerous Amish came to this settlement from Ohio, as in Iowa they were able to find land at more affordable prices.
+Numerous Amish came to this settlement from Ohio.
+In Iowa they were able to find land at more affordable prices.
 David Luthy reports that this community ceased to exist in 1870 not because of progressive influence, but due to land ownership issues.

 Other Amish settlements followed in the 1840s and 1850s, including at Jefferson and Henry Counties, Washington County, and Davis County.
-In each case, within a few decades Amish communities at these locations decisively chose more liberal paths, and became Mennonite bodies, reflecting a common pattern for many Amish across America at the time (Luthy, Settlements that Failed, pp. 116-120).
+In each case, within a few decades Amish communities at these locations decisively chose more liberal paths, becoming Mennonite churches.
+This reflected a common pattern for many Amish across America in that era (Luthy, Settlements that Failed, pp. 116-120).

 Iowa, a state with a long history of Amish settlement